 Because these make you post content that is kind of less relevant and less timely, that also means that you’re becoming less engaged and your posts, in turn, are less engaging.

 In some ways, you’re no longer playing an active role and having an active conversation on social media.

 My recommendation for you to avoid all of what I’ve just said when you do schedule.
 Do not schedule things so far out in advance.
 Maybe like a week period is a good amount of time to schedule posts for.

 And the third disadvantage for using social media scheduling tools is: that social media now knows when you’re using a third-party app to schedule post with them and sometimes social media doesn’t like it when you do that.

-And when they don't like it, you know what that means right?
-They are not going to show your post as too many people.
+And when they don’t like it, you know what that means right?
+They are not going to show your post to too many people.

 I use software like that for a couple of years in my business, and I saw the quality of my post and my engagement go down slowly over time.

 So, it’s kind of like a catch-22 but you are going to have to decide for yourself and your priorities with your business what’s going to be best for you.